SASA: a SimulAtor of Self-stabilizing Algorithms

 : the same Depth First Search, but using lists instead or arraystest/rsp-tree/

-If you want to reproduce or understand what those non-regression tests
+If you want to reproduce or understand what those non-regression

-do, please look at the test/*/Makefile
+tests do, uo can have a look at the test/*/Makefile

-(which all include the test/Makefile.inc one).
+in each directory (which all include the test/Makefile.incand the

 The test

-directory also contains sub-directories which gathers
+directory also contains sub-directories which gather

 programs shared by all examples: